ViacheslavPomazan/-GA4_Conversion_Funnel-Power_BI_and_BigQuery_project/README.md

 ```
 Note: By using LOD expressions, this logic remains accurate even when the view is filtered by other dimensions, providing a stable foundation for calculating "Average Time to Purchase" across different countries or traffic sources.
 </details>

+### 🔹 <b>Data Visualization</b>

+* A dual-axis map designed to display the geographical distribution of three distinct metrics concurrently.

 ## Feedback and Collaboration 🙌